CodyQin/SGtSNEpiPy/README.md

 package.
 This allows Python users to utilize and take full advantage of the 'SG-t-SNE-П' functionalities while remaining in the Python environment.
-With SGtSNEpiPy, users can swiftly and directly embed and visualize a large, sparse graph into a d-dimensional space, d=1,2,3, that translate node adjancecy into spatial near-neighbor proximity, as illustrated in the plots above.
+With SGtSNEpiPy, users can swiftly and directly embed and visualize a large, sparse graph in a d-dimensional space, d=1,2,3, that translate node adjancecy into spatial near-neighbor proximity, as illustrated in the plots above.
 This is a direct approach in comparison to other graph embedding approaches that embed the graph